-The new Spartan mascot was unveiled in the fall of 2004.
+The new Spartan mascot was unveiled in the fall of 2004 and given a refresh in January of 2019.
 He was given an exciting new look prior to the 2004-05 school year by Ms. Sherry Lyon, a professor in the School of Textile Products Design and Marketing.
 The new-look Spartan quickly became a fan favorite at UNCG athletic events.

 The Spartan was officially adopted by the athletic teams at UNCG in 1967.
 Men's athletic teams, which were in their formative stages at the time, originally took on the nickname.
 Women's teams soon followed as it was a symbol that embraced the university's history and one of its original marks, the Greek statue Minerva, which is still part of the university logo today.

-If you would like to have the Spartan appear at a special event, please fill out the request form below and submit for confirmation.
-If you have any immediate questions, please contact Brent DiGiacomo at email@example.com.
+If you would like to have Spiro appear at a special event, please fill out the request form below and submit for confirmation.
+If you have any immediate questions, please contact Dacia Ijames at email@example.com.
 There is often a fee associated with these appearances to cover costs of travel and time.

 *Please note: Appearance requests must be made two weeks prior to the event.